 V3 never quite made it to a production release, and during the move to T-Systems, the entire development team moved on to pastures new.

 Although employed as a Migration Consultant, coming from a Software Development background, I found myself taking on the development and maintenance of the existing software.
-It quickly became clear that there were some major issues with both the older V2 platform and the newer V3 platform – these were, notably;
+It quickly became clear that there were some major issues with both the older V2 platform and the newer V3 platform – these issues were, notably;

 - V2 was now effectively dead – many of the components and libraries that had been used in the development were either no longer around, the licenses had expired or could not be found.
 It wasn’t possible to build either the client or the server components